 Catch up on all that's latest in politics, policy, and economics of India in India Ink's Opinions and find more in our archives.

 We bring you detailed research and analysis on India's challenges as India Ink's Commentary & Analysis.
 Find more in our archives.

 We know India can be crazy and hard to understand.
 We're here to help!

 India Ink is run by the students of Georgetown University with a keen focus on India and South Asia.
-It is a one-stop blog on India, its politics, and it's ties with the world.
-We bring you experts from India and Washington D.C. to create a unique mix of regional and international focus on all things India.
-From the hilltop in D.C. we interact with the leading India and South Asia analysts, diplomats, politicians, and visiting dignitaries to bring you the most comprehensive and informed perspectives.
+It is a one-stop blog on India, its politics, and its ties with the world.
+We bring you experts from India and Washington D.C. to create a unique mix of regional and international perspectives on all things India.
+From the Hilltop in D.C. we interact with the leading India and South Asia analysts, diplomats, politicians, and visiting dignitaries to bring you the most comprehensive and informed viewpoints.
 We put this all together with opinions, commentary, and interviews to help you navigate the complex landscape of the world's largest democracy.